neo64yt/hello-collection/README.md

 # hello-collection
-Just a collection of the classic "Hello world" (hehehe) program source code files in different programming languages.
-So far, these languages are available:
+Just a collection of the classic "Hello world" (hehehe) program in different programming languages.
+So far, these languages are currently available in this repository:

 * C
 * Go